ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/AdvancedFixedWingTurbojetBasicABPowerplant.rst

 AdvancedFixedWingTurbojetBasicABPowerplant
 ==========================================

-.. py:class:: AdvancedFixedWingTurbojetBasicABPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.AdvancedFixedWingTurbojetBasicABPowerplant

-   Bases: py:obj:`~IAdvancedFixedWingTurbojetBasicABPowerplant`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTurbojetBasicABPowerplant`

    Do not use this class, as it is deprecated.
 Use AgAvtrAdvFixedWingTurbojetBasicABProp instead.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: AdvancedFixedWingTurbojetBasicABPowerplant

 Overview
 --------